musty-codified/e-wallet-API-with-springboot-and-MongoDb/README.md

 The application can be deployed on any Java Servlet container, or docker containers.

 ## Response and Exception Handling ##
-The classes for handling the entire application's exceptions are present in the **_exceptions_** package.
-Last, the API response are all being sent in a uniform manner using the **_Response_** class present in the dto/response sub-package.
-This class allows us to create uniform objects which result in a response as shown below :
+API response are all being sent in a uniform manner allowing us to create uniform objects which result in a response as shown below :

 [//]: # (```)